Rosevear, Stanley Wallace (Captain)

 Service Numbers

-Rosevear enlisted in the University Overseas Training Company in November 1916.
+Stanley Wallace Rosevear enlisted in the University Overseas Training Company in November 1916.
 In January 1917 he transferred to the Royal Naval Air Service.
-After pilot training he was posted to France with 1(N) Sqn in July 1917.
-In nine months Rosevear scored 25 victories before he was killed in a flying accident crash near Arras.
-He was practising target attacks when he suddenly dove into the ground.
+After pilot training he was posted to France with 1(N) Sqn in July 1917 which became 201 Squadron when the RNAS and RFC amalgamated April 1, 1918 to become the RAF.
+In nine months Rosevear scored 25 victories before he was killed in a flying accident near Arras, France, practicing target attacks when he suddenly dove into the ground.
+Captain Stanley Wallace Rosevear DFC & Bar, MiD(x3) (RAF) was Flight Commander of 201 Squadron RAF at the time of his death

 By unknown RAF photographer - gallery link image link, Public Domain, https://commons.wikimedia.org/w/index.php?curid=8473883